11 Top-Rated Attractions & Things to Do in Panama

 In the evening, the buildings and ruins are creatively lit up, and restaurants set up tables and chairs on the sidewalks.
-This area is ideal for a romantic getaway, with boutique hotels located in restored buildings dating from the 18th or 19th century.
+Casco Viejo is ideal for a romantic getaway, with boutique hotels located in restored buildings dating from the 18th or 19th century.

 6. Escape to the San Blas Islands

 If you truly want to get off the beaten track and have a taste of adventure, a trip to the San Blas Islands might be just what you're looking for.
-Postcard perfect islands with palm trees and crystal-clear water gently lapping the white-sand beaches is what this area is all about.
+Postcard-perfect islands with palm trees and crystal-clear water gently lapping the white-sand beaches are what this area is all about.

 7. Surf at Santa Catalina & Day Trip to Parque Nacional Coiba